Pomog/process-scheduler/README.md

 # process-scheduler
-n application for automatic scheduling, modification, and optimization of chemical processes involving equipment and operators
+An application for automatic scheduling, modification, and optimization of chemical processes involving equipment and operators